 However, building a brand new home can be much more stressful and involved than simply buying one.
 So, before you start making plans and building that dream home of yours, there are a few things that you should know, which should ease your burden and ensure that you have as good an experience as possible:

 You Need a Solid Plan

-Work out which location you would like to live in, whether you want to be in total control or hand it off to contractors who will do everything for you and what kind of style you want your home to be built in.
+Work out which location you would like to live in, whether you want to be in total control or hand it off to contractors who will do everything for you and what kind of style you want your home to build.
 Knowing all of this stuff will help you plan the house of your dreams on the budget that you have, which brings us to…

-When you’re doing this, you need to take into account the fact that many self-build projects end up going over budget, so having some spare capacity, ideally in the region of 10-15 percent of your estimated costs is very sensible or you may find yourself having to live in/pay for a home that is only partially finished while you work to make more money to complete.
+When you’re doing this, you need to take into account the fact that many self-build projects end up going over budget, so having some spare capacity, ideally in the region of 10-15 per cent of your estimated costs, is susceptible, or you may find yourself having to live in/pay for a home that is only partially finished.
+At the same time, you work to make more money to complete.

 Check for Government Incentives

-Depending on where you are located, there may be government incentives for self-builders such as the First Home Owner Grant in Australia which can help to keep your costs down or enable you to build more house for your budget.
+Depending on where you are located, there may be government incentives for self-builders, such as the First Home Owner Grant in Australia, which can help to keep your costs down or enable you to build more house for your budget.

 Church Design Build is Simpler

-You can still have lots of input, but it saves you from having to liaise with a whole host of different contractors who may not be working totally in sync all the time, This usually means that the project is complete faster and to a higher standard too because everyone is on the same page.
+You can still have lots of input, but it saves you from having to liaise with a whole host of different contractors who may not be working totally in sync all the time.
+This usually means that the project is complete faster and to a higher standard because everyone is on the same page.